 1. Using gamification to refine customer knowledge and targeting

-By integrating game elements into programmatic advertising, advertisers can understand what each audience likes based on events (e.g. X users clicked on product A, and X users clicked on product B), what motivates their engagements, etc.
+By integrating game elements into programmatic advertising, advertisers can better understand what each audience likes based on events that come up (e.g. X users clicked on product A, and X users clicked on product B), what motivates their engagements, etc.

-Del Arte Restaurant uses gamification in its programmatic campaigns.
-It integrates interactive quizzes to help audiences discover how the pizzas sold in its restaurant are made.
+Restaurant chain Del Arte often uses gamification elements in its programmatic campaigns.
+For example, it integrates interactive quizzes to help audiences discover ho the pizzas sold in its restaurant are made.

 2. Using first-party data for more precise and ethical targeting